ikkilan95/MDM_Spark_Project/README.md

 ## 📌 Project Overview
 this project focuses on:
 - **The end-to-end data processing** - Data Extraction, Transformation and Load (ETL) via Apache Spark
+- **Spark complex transformation** - Data transformation that requires the format of data to follow custom JSON key value pairs.
+This require complex nested format where struct() and array() are implemented in the transformations script.
 - **Modular programming practices** - Breaking huge line of codes as a single, separate functions for easier debugging and unit testing
 - **CI/CD** - Introductory of GitHub as a version control tool and high level overview of how automated CI/CD works behind the scene